forta-network/docs/docs/scanner-quickstart.md

 ## Scanning other chains

 It's best to use your own full node for scanning.
-Alternatively, [QuickNode](https://www.quicknode.com/) provides good options to get a node up running on many networks.

-If you don't have a node, here are some API alternatives you can use:
+If you don't have a node, here are some API alternatives that you can use:

 ### BSC